schneider-san/csv2markdown/README.md

   a markdown file .mdx, using a predefined template with keywords that match columns in the csv table.

+# PROBLEM STATEMENT
+  Write a program or script that can achieve the above description.
+If any, submit observations, improvement suggestions, or limitations of this program or script.

 # USAGE
 python3 csv2mdx.py -c "csvfile.csv" -t "templatefile.mdx"